 As a mom to 8 children, I have to make the most of our family budget.
 So while I wouldn’t put this series in the “inexpensive” category, I feel that they’re more than worth the expense.
 Here’s why:

-- Our kids listen to them over and over again (more than they would re-read a book)
+- Our kids listened to them over and over again (more than they would re-read a book)

-- They’re cheaper than going to the theater (by a longshot!)
+- It’s less expensive than going to the theater (by a long shot!)

-- About the same price as buying a video (and far more edifying!)
+- About the same price as buying a popular show or video (and far more edifying!)

 Ready to bless your tweens with these highly entertaining, faith-building audio adventures?